 This guide to personal finance for LGBT Americans covers five key areas: how to plan for retirement, what insurance you need, money questions to ask before marriage, the costs of adding children and ways to erase credit card debt.

-- Have insurance.
+- Have an IRA

 “The financial issues facing the LGBT community are the same as everyone else, plus a long list of additional issues,” says David Rae, a certified financial planner in Los Angeles who serves LGBT clients.